jcam1/JPYCv2/README.md

 - Higher flexibility for upgradeability
 - Recommended by openzeppelin team

-Although on the way to make this decision, we have considered about other options like Transparent proxy patterns and EIP2535.
+Although on the way to make this decision, we have considered about other options like Transparent proxy patterns and EIP2535, our conclusion is to use the UUPS upgradeable pattern.

 ### UUPS(EIP1822) Proxy Pattern
 https://eips.ethereum.org/EIPS/eip-1822
 [UUPS proxy pattern is recommended by the OpenZeppelin team](https://docs.openzeppelin.com/contracts/4.x/api/proxy#transparent-vs-uups).
 It is said that UUPS pattern is more lightweight and vasatile.

 - Proxies